Lion Pose - Simhasana

 Step 1

-Begin in Hero Pose (Virasana) seated on the shins with knees together and big toes touching.
-Sit back onto the heels and elongate through the torso.
+Commence by assuming Hero Pose (Virasana), sitting on your shins with your knees together and your big toes touching.
+Gently lower your buttocks onto your heels and elongate your torso.

 Step 2